THE FALL SALE EXTENDED 40% PLUS AN EXTRA 25% OFF

 cafe style shutters

 Café shutters cover just the bottom half of a window and are typically slatted.
-They tend to be cheaper to install than a full coverage shutter, plus they are great for letting in a lot of light.
+They tend to be cheaper to install than a full coverage shutter, and they're great for letting in lots of light.
 Café shutters also have a stylish, elegant look to them.
-Cafe style shutters aren't the best option for short windows where full height shutters will look best.
+If you have particularly short windows, these may not be the ones for you.

 Tier on Tier Shutters